Aimannab/aimannab/README.md

 ### Hello! 👋
- I'm Aiman and I'm an Android Developer at Touch Surgery from Medtronic.
+ I'm Aiman and I'm a Senior Android Developer at Touch Surgery from Medtronic.

  I am a self-taught developer, passionate about building creative apps that provide innovative and effective solutions to users.
 Always coming up with ideas and looking for a new challenge.